-Now plug the electric cord into your plug in, and the eyebrow board should switch over to AC, if you have a amp clamp the total amps between the 2 heaters should be 3.6A to 3.8A.
+Now plug the electric cord into your plug in, and the eyebrow board should switch over to AC, if you have a amp clamp the total amps on the heater should be 2.2A to 2.8A.
 After its been running for 1⁄2 to 1 hr you need to make sure you here the rear vent fans turn on.
-Which can be heard either thru the front fridge door or thru the rear side vent
+Which can be heard either thru the front fridge door or thru the rear side vent.